rahulEth/escrow-service/README.md

 # TrustlessEscrow Hardhat Project

 This project demonstrates an blockchain based escrow sevice where depositer can trasfer funds for benificiary.
-The beneficiary signs the release funds order off-chain and any address can submit it to the chain.
+The depositor sends an arbitrary ERC20 or ETH to the smart contract and provides information about the beneficiary address which can release the funds.
+The beneficiary address should remain hidden until the funds are released The beneficiary signs the release funds order off-chain and any address can submit it to the chain.
+The funds would be released to the address provided by the beneficiary.

 ## testing the contract